 What Dell got wrong

-In fact the Dell Chromebook 13’s wrongs come not from poor design choices, but from choices of omission.
+The Dell Chromebook 13’s wrongs come not from poor design choices, but from choices of omission.

 The first omission is that of size.
 Dell chose not to emulate the leading edge design choices of its flagship XPS 13 Windows 10 ultrabook.
-The Chromebook, while sporting roughly the same screen size (13.3″ FHD IPS display with optional scratch-resistant Corning® Gorilla® Glass NBT™ touch display) does so in a much larger frame.
+The Chromebook, while sporting roughly the same screen size (13.3″ FHD IPS display with optional scratch-resistant Corning® Gorilla® Glass NBT™ touch display), does so in a much larger frame.
 No Infinity Display with its tight bezel for the Chromebook, the primary driver for the larger size.

 Of course, even as an expensive Chromebook, the Dell Chromebook 13 only approaches about half the cost of the high-end XPS 13 model.
 Google designed the recently retired Pixel 2 premier Chromebook as a thought leadership stake in the ground.
 Most people won’t consider a Chromebook that pricy unless they need a device to ostentatiously place in the back seat of their Tesla S.

-The Dell Chromebook, however, offers a balance that may be at the end the line for the Chromebook notebook form factor.
+The Dell Chromebook, however, offers a balance that may be at the end of the line for the Chromebook notebook form factor.
 With the arrival of Android apps and the popularity of convertibles, a Chrome device that isn’t also a tablet may not be viable much longer.
-The same isn’t true of Windows devices given the inability to pack the highest end components into a comfortable tablet profile.
+The same isn’t true of Windows devices, given the inability to pack the highest end components into a comfortable tablet profile.
 For ChromeOS, though, even the most powerful of the basic CPUs capable of driving good performance already fit into tablet-sized devices, making the path toward convertibles all but inevitable.
 Look at the Pixel C for potential design hints for future Chromebook convertibles.

-The second omission, which should have gone hand-and-hand with the microSD slot, is a USB-C port.
+The second omission, which should have gone hand-and-hand with the MicroSD slot, is a USB-C port.
 The pair of USB ports (one 2.0, one 3.0) prove functional, but they take up space and limit connectivity speeds.
-As much as the full-sized HDMI ports makes for convenient video connectivity, the USB-C connector would help shrink the device and make for an ultimately smaller profile and more flexible design.
+As much as the full-sized HDMI ports make for convenient video connectivity, the USB-C connector would help shrink the device and make for an ultimately smaller profile and more flexible design.
 For the Chromebook, the charging features of USB-C could also eliminate the dedicated power port.
 With great battery life, the conflict between power and peripherals should prove a near non-issue.

 The third issue.
 There is no third issue.
-This well designed Chromebook succeeds on most levels, and of these two omissions, only the screen size really matters because it affects the overall size and weight of the Chromebook 13.
+This well-designed Chromebook succeeds on most levels, and of these two omissions, only the screen size really matters because it affects the overall size and weight of the Chromebook 13.

 Dell Chromebook 13 Review: Bottomline

-With Chrome OS about to gain access to the Android library Dell brings punch and grace to a market that often appears designed for a Toys ‘R Us display rather than a big boy desk on Wall Street.
+With Chrome OS about to gain access to the Android library, Dell brings punch and grace to a market that often appears designed for a Toys ‘R Us display rather than a big boy desk on Wall Street.
 The Chromebook 13 will not embarrass anyone.
 An available touch screen will keep the Chromebook 13 competitive for those who want a snappy device that leverages the bevy of touch-enabled Android apps.

-Unlike the Dell XPS 13, however, which pushes design choices near the edge of what can and should be done, the Chromebook 13 leaves room for smaller, and faster, which will probably not mean cheaper.
+Unlike the Dell XPS 13, however, which pushes design choices near the edge of what can and should be done, the Chromebook 13 leaves room for smaller and faster, which will probably not mean cheaper.